 For this outfit, I’m wearing the prettiest pink lace dress from Dan Liu.
 This dress is so darling and would be perfect for a fancy afternoon tea date.
 Since the dress is so feminine, I paired it with navy over the knee boots for a more streamlined look.
 I chose a dressy striped coat to add a sophisticated touch and match the lines on my hair.
 Lastly, I couldn’t help but choose a pink bow bag to complete the look.

 Since my hair has undergone a lot of color processes, it’s super important for me to keep it healthy.
 I’ve been using the Davines Liquid Spell product to add shine and volume while also strengthening my hair cuticles.
 Then I use the All In One Milk to smooth, detangle, and control frizz.
 This imprinter technique looks best when styled straight, so I love the Davines All In One Milk product to help me achieve a sleek and shiny look.
+I’ve also been reading all about coconut oil hair masks to help condition my hair and keep it healthy.

 Thanks for reading,